Buithaoaineu/Time-Series_Group-6_Topic-10_MNE/docs/script_2.md

 **Channels Overview**

-“The dataset contains three miscellaneous channels, one stimulus channel, two channels for gaze position, and one channel for pupil size.
-Head and sensor digitization information is not available.
-This combination allows us to analyze both brain responses and eye movements during the experiment.”
+The dataset has several types of channels: three extra channels, one stimulus channel, two channels for eye position, and one channel for pupil size.
+Information about head and sensor positions is missing.
+With this setup, we can study both brain activity and eye movements during the experiment.

 **Filters Applied**

-“At acquisition, the data was recorded with a high‑pass filter at zero hertz and a low‑pass filter at five hundred hertz.
-This means that the raw signal covers almost the entire frequency range of interest, and further preprocessing will be required to focus on the relevant bands.”
+The data was recorded with a high‑pass filter at 0 Hz and a low‑pass filter at 500 Hz.
+This means the raw signal includes almost the whole frequency range.
+We will need more preprocessing to focus on the brain wave bands that matter

-**Trends and Seasonality**

-“Because the data is continuous EEG and eye‑tracking, we do not expect long‑term seasonal cycles like in sales or weather data.
-Instead, we look for repeating patterns in the pupil size and gaze position that correspond to stimulus events.
-These repeating responses can be considered short‑term cycles in the data.”

 **Issues Identified**

+There are some problems:

+No participant information, so we cannot do subject‑specific analysis.

+No head or sensor position data, so we cannot locate brain sources.

-“There are several issues to note.
-First, the participant information is missing, which limits subject‑specific analysis.
-Second, head and sensor digitization data is not available, which restricts source localization.
-Third, the wide frequency range means that noise and artifacts are present, so careful filtering and artifact rejection will be necessary.”
+The wide frequency range means noise and artifacts are present, so careful filtering is needed

 **Transition**

-“In summary, the exploratory analysis shows that the dataset is rich in EEG and eye‑tracking signals, with high sampling resolution and multiple channels.
-However, missing metadata and potential noise must be addressed in preprocessing.
-In the next section, we will move from exploration to detailed analysis, focusing on event‑related responses.”
+In summary, the dataset is rich in EEG and eye‑tracking signals, with high resolution and multiple channels.
+But missing metadata and noise must be handled in preprocessing.
+Next, we will move from exploration to detailed analysis, focusing on event‑related responses.

-**Transition**

 **NỘI DUNG LÀM SLIDE**